Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

-Roughly speaking, (i) states that, as $q \rightarrow \infty$, the time-scaled discrete reduced lamination-valued process obtained from sampling $q$ i.i.d.\ uniform vertices of $\tau_n$ is asymptotically close to its continuum counterpart $(\bL_{t}^{(q)}(\cT), t \geq 0)$.
-On the other hand, by (ii), the complete process $(\bL_{t a_n}(\tau_{n}), t \geq 0)$ associated to $\tau_n$ can be approximated by the time-scaled discrete reduced lamination-valued process, whenever $q$ is large enough.
+Roughly speaking, (i) states that, as $q \rightarrow \infty$, the time-rescaled discrete reduced lamination-valued process obtained from sampling $q$ i.i.d.\ uniform vertices of $\tau_n$ is asymptotically close to its continuum counterpart $(\bL_{t}^{(q)}(\cT), t \geq 0)$.
+On the other hand, by (ii), the complete process $(\bL_{t a_n}(\tau_{n}), t \geq 0)$ associated to $\tau_n$ can be approximated by the time-rescaled discrete reduced lamination-valued process, whenever $q$ is large enough.